 You need a good renovation contractor to complete your renovation project on time, on a budget, and on point.
 The best way to find a good contractor is to pay close attention not just to their qualifications, but also the quality of their person and their dedication to your vision.

 Thinking about renovating your NYC apartment, loft, brownstone, or condo?
 As a full-service design-build firm in New York City, Gallery handles home renovations from start to finish, driving all aspects of a client's project from interior design and architectural planning to building board management and demolition plus construction.
 Ready to get started?
-Contact us to set-up your initial consultation.
+Contact us to set-up your initial consultation and see why our New York City apartment renovation and remodeling services make most sense when choosing a home renovation contractor in Manhattan or Brooklyn.